Zoobooks

-Zoobooks is a monthly subscription magazine for children.
+Zoobooks is an animal-focused publication for children.
 Each issue of Zoobooks covers a different animal or group of animals with pictures, educational diagrams, facts, and games.
 Zoobooks also has available online content to further explore the text.

 The Zoobooks brand had different content subscriptions depending on age, with Zoobooks being for children 8+, Zoodinos for ages 5+, Zootles for ages 4–8, and Zoobies for ages 0–3.
 These titles have been discontinued.

 History

 Zoobooks was founded in 1980.
 In 2018, Zoobooks was acquired by the National Wildlife Federation, publisher of Ranger Rick magazine, and rebranded as Ranger Rick Zoobooks.
 Charles R. Schroeder, D.V.M., Director Emeritus San Diego Zoo and San Diego Wild Animal Park, was the zoological consultant for all of the Zoobooks, along with other more specialized researchers for every different issue.

 List of Zoobooks by alphabetical order

 The following is a list of all Zoobooks in alphabetical order: